• Skip to primary navigation

 Instructions

-• Mix the vinegar, sambal and mayo together.
+• Mix the garlic, vinegar, sambal and mayo together.
 Taste to see if it needs a pinch of salt then top with spring onions, if using.

 • See Notes for serving suggestions